nickesparza/ga-project-3-api/README.md

 - As an authenticated user, I want to be able to see a single patient.
 - As an authenticated user, I want to be able to create/enter a patient into the system.
 - As an authenticated user, I want to be able to edit/update a patient's details.
+- As an authenticated user, I want to be able to add a treatment plan to a patient.
 - As an authenticated user, I want to be able to delete/discharge a patient.
 - As an authenticated user, I want to be able to see all medications associated with a patient.
 - As an authenticated user, I want to be able to add a medication to a patient.